ApolloAuto/apollo/modules/data/data-recorder/README.md

 ## How to `use`

+#### Data-Recorder configuration.
+There are recorder.global.yaml and recorder.debug.yaml in conf directory.
+Modify the config file according to your system environments and data recording requirements.

 #### Start Data-Recorder.
  * bash data_reocrder_control.sh start # Start data-recoder with default task_purpose(debug).
  * python data_recorder_manager.py -c ../conf/recorder.debug.yaml # This is another way to start.